Samuelmariappan/Ex-04_CNS/README.md

  Once update, you will note the status as up to date.
  You need to download and install N-Stalker from www.nstalker.com.

+Step 1.

-1. Start N-Stalker from a Windows computer.
+Start N-Stalker from a Windows computer.
 The program is installed under Start ➪ Programs ➪ N-Stalker ➪ N-Stalker Free Edition.

+Step 2.

-2. Enter a host address or a range of addresses to scan.
+Enter a host address or a range of addresses to scan.

+Step 3.

-3. Click Start Scan.
+Click Start Scan.

+Step 4.

-4. After the scan completes, the N-Stalker Report Manager will prompt
+After the scan completes, the N-Stalker Report Manager will prompt

+Step 5.

-5. you to select a format for the resulting report as choose Generate HTML.
+you to select a format for the resulting report as choose Generate HTML.

+Step 6.

-6. Review the HTML report for vulnerabilities.
+Review the HTML report for vulnerabilities.

  ![image](https://github.com/IsaacAIML2023/Ex-04_CNS/assets/158465339/f83917c1-ed89-4125-a6fa-a060fe755cb2)